lindskogen/angular-websocket-service/README.md

 * `emit(topic, body)` to send outgoing messages.
 Messages send before the WebSocket connects are queued until the connection completes.
-* `register(topic, callback)` to add a callback for incoming messages.
+* `register(topic, callback[, options])` to add a callback for incoming messages.
 The callback fingerprint should be `callback(topic, body)`.
 The callback is triggered for messages who's topic starts with the registered topic.
 For example, callbacks registered for `/state` and `/state/get` will both be invoked for a `/state/get` message.
+You can optionally pass in an `options` object to configure the registration.
+For example, if you *do* want an exact topic match (instead of a prefix match), use `{exact: true}` (a callback registered for `/state` will `exact` set to true will not be invoked for a `/state/get` message).

 Similar packages
 ================